Talcum Powder Lawsuit Attorneys in Los Angeles

 For generations, talcum powder has been used to absorb moisture and prevent skin irritations.
 The most popular form of talc powder, Johnson & Johnson’s Baby Powder, is just one example.
 Talcum powder can also be found in foot powders, cosmetic products, women’s intimate hygiene products, and a few medicated powders.
 Although many of these powders could be considered bathroom staples, recently revealed research indicates they could be hazardous.

 There are currently thousands of pending lawsuits against Johnson & Johnson, the popular manufacturer of talcum powder products.
 These lawsuits hold Johnson & Johnson responsible for failing to warn consumers about the potential danger of their powders, despite the company having knowledge of the carcinogenic properties.
-In 2013, the Cancer Prevention Research journal published a study that stated women who used talcum powder products in the pelvic area had a 20-30% increased chance of developing ovarian cancer.
-If you developed cancer after using talcum powder regularly, our defective product attorneys at BD&J, PC want to help.
+In 2013, the Cancer Prevention Research Journal published a study that stated women who used talcum powder products in the pelvic area had a 20-30% increased chance of developing ovarian cancer.
+If you developed cancer after using talcum powder regularly, our Los Angeles talcum powder lawsuit lawyers at BD&J want to help.

 About Talcum Powder Use